-Before coming to Shook, Abby served as a law clerk to the Honorable Zel M. Fischer of the Supreme Court of Missouri for two years.
-She assisted in drafting and editing opinions and authored memoranda on whether to issue extraordinary writs or grant applications for transfer.
-As a law clerk, Abby developed her legal research and writing skills, while obtaining an in-depth knowledge of court proceedings.
+Before joining Shook, Abby served as a law clerk to the Honorable Zel M. Fischer of the Supreme Court of Missouri for two years.
+She assisted in drafting and editing the Court’s opinions.
+Furthermore, she authored memoranda of law on whether to the Court should issue extraordinary writs or grant applications for transfer.

 Abby is a graduate of the University of Missouri School of Law, where she was a lead articles editor for the Missouri Law Review.
-While in law school, Abby interned for the Honorable Beth Phillips, U.S. District Court for the Western District of Missouri.
-Abby earned her undergraduate degree in journalism magna cum laude from the University of Missouri.
+While in law school, Abby interned for the Honorable Beth Phillips, Chief Judge of the U.S. District Court for the Western District of Missouri.

 Publications